CFC-Servers/gm_express/README.md

 These test were performed on a moderately-specced laptop.
 The server was a dedicated base-branch server run in WSL2.
 The client was base-branch clean-install run on Windows.

-For each test, we collected four key data points:
+For each test, we collected two key metrics:
 - **Duration**: The total time _(in seconds)_ it took to complete each test.
 This includes compression, serialization, sending, and acknowledgement.
 - **Message Count**: The number of net messages sent during the transfer.
 Fewer is usually better.
-- **Data Size**: The size of the data, serialized as JSON.
-- **Compressed Size**: The sie of the data, compresed using `util.Compress`.

 #### Test Details
 <details>